dedalus-technology-release/interoperability_layer/README.md

   }
 }
 ```

+## Provisioning Examples
+This section demonstrates how to provision entities, services, and devices in the FIWARE ecosystem.

 ### Building Entity Provisioning
 Create a building entity in the Context Broker with semantic attributes for address and location: